elimak1/Secure-programming-assitant/README.md

 # Secure programming assistant

+_This readme serves as the documentations for the project submission_

 The application is a secure programming assistant that helps users to create secure applications.
 Logged in users can chat with the assitant which is using GPT-3.5 and using documents scraped from owasp.org as potential retrieved content to give user's up to date information on secure programming practices.

 Main features of the application